 Parties are encouraged, but not required, to provide full disclosure in order to fully resolve and understand an incident.

 Possibilities to contact

-Conference staff will be happy to help participants contact hotel/venue security or local law enforcement if that is asked for; or to provide escorts, or to otherwise assist those experiencing harassment to feel safe for the duration of the conference.
-The conference team can be recognized by their t-shirts.
-We value your attendance and are committed to provide a fun and enjoyable conference!
+Personnel at the registration booth can help participants contact hotel/venue security or local law enforcement if necessary; or to provide escorts, or to otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+We value your attendance and are committed to provide a fun, safe and enjoyable conference!

 Our anti-harassment policy is based on Creative Commons licensed documents:

 - on the anti-harassment policy template (licensed under - CC0 1.0 Universal)